ojalaquellueva/TNRSapi/README.md

 ├── data
 └── tnrs_batch

 * Command line application tnrs_batch may be run from other locations.
-You will need to adjust API parameters and Virtual Host directives accordingly.
+Adjust API parameters and Virtual Host directives accordingly.

 #### 2. Download contents of this respository to api: